I’ve been thinking about Time lately. Of all the ways we structure our lives around it.

 To create something new, I must first bring into physical form those aspects of my Self that carry the qualities of what I want to create.
 So this morning, I invoked the spirit of education within me.

-I asked the Deva of Education for its help, inspiration, support and guidance in shaping these new programs, in developing curriculum that will bless and benefit the whole ecology of my world.
+I asked the Deva of Education for its help, inspiration, support and guidance in shaping these new programs, in developing curricula that will bless and benefit the whole ecology of my world.

 And I asked specific questions: What do my clients and students need most?
 What does my community need right now?
 What does my world need?
 What do I need?